DataLinq Roadmap

 Later Work

-Dependency-tracked result-set caching remains deferred until joins, projection semantics, invalidation, and freshness vocabulary are stronger.
+Dependency-tracked result-set caching remains deferred until provider-value normalization, joins, projection semantics, invalidation, freshness vocabulary, and DataLinq.Store module contracts are stronger.
 A cached result-set feature without a boring correctness story would be clever in the worst way.